-Originally created in the 1840s, the Broad Walk was designed to serve as an impressive formal promenade to the newly opened Palm House.
+The Broad Walk was originally designed to serve as an impressive formal promenade to the newly opened Palm House.

-To bring back the atmosphere of an ornamental promenade to the Palm House and emphasise the perspective, these new borders run right along the edge of the path and a row of topiary yew trees (Taxus baccata) have been planted each side.
-A new series of circles are now bisected by the path in the shape of a bean pod, inspired by the tropical vine Entada gigas – the largest seed pod in the legume family – also known as the sea bean or monkey ladder.
+A series of circles are bisected by the path to create the shape of a bean pod.
+This design was inspired by the tropical vine Entada gigas – the largest seed pod in the legume family – also known as the sea bean or monkey ladder.

-We have planted 30,000 plants for a diversity of texture and colour with the greatest impact between June and September.
-There are bulbs for spring and some late flowers and seed heads for autumn interest.
+We planted 30,000 plants for a great diversity of texture and colour.
+The borders are at their best between June and September, and there are bulbs for spring and some late flowers and seed heads for autumn interest.

 A large number are cultivars, selected to give an extended flowering season and reliably bring colour to the scheme.
 The borders also include some wild plant species and plants from Kew's own collections that have been propagated to make the borders unique and distinct.